 - Use a fluoride toothpaste or nano-hydroxyapatite (nHA) toothpaste.
 Both of these ingredients are proven to keep plaque under control. nHA is especially known for remineralizing tooth enamel and strengthening teeth to aid in the prevention of tooth decay.
 There are also toothpastes specifically designed to control and dissolve tartar, but they may be difficult to find.

 - Floss regularly.
 Most people are guilty of not flossing regularly — and yes, your dentist can tell.
-Flossing is essential to protecting your teeth and gums by removing leftover food particles from the hard-to-reach areas in your mouth.
+Flossing is essential to protecting your teeth and gums by removing leftover food particles from the hard-to-reach areas in your mouth, preventing plaque buildup from hardening into tartar.
+Regular use of dental floss reduces the likelihood of gum disease and should be a crucial part of a good oral hygiene routine alongside brushing and professional dental cleanings.

 - Use mouthwash.
 After brushing and flossing, always use an antibacterial mouthwash to finish the job.
 Swishing mouthwash around in your mouth for up to 60 seconds will kill off any leftover bacteria and germs that linger.